tk3413/tk3413.github.io/_posts/2019-06-07-hello-world.markdown

 The first two point to Github's servers, and the last points specifically to the page.

-And voila!
-Navigating to the CNAME should point to Github pages.
+And now, navigating to the CNAME should point to Github pages.

 ### Final thoughts
 Posts are all markdown files, so this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) will come in handy.